MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/dclocater-performance-counters.md

 DC location refers to the algorithm the client machine uses to find a suitable domain controller (DC).
 DC location is a critical baseline functionality in all enterprise environments.
 To learn more about the DC location process, see [Active Directory DC locator](../manage/dc-locator-changes.md).

-There are following three domain controller locater performance counter sets:
+There are the following domain controller locater performance counter sets:

 - DC Locater (Client)
 - DC Locater (DC)